 Serve as a primary scientific liaison with external alliance partners, including collaborating companies, government agencies and non-governmental organizations.

-Participate in the management of the Viral Vaccines group, including the supervision of junior colleagues, the group budget, laboratories, and complianc
+Participate in the management of the Viral Vaccines group, including the supervision of junior colleagues, the group budget, laboratories, and compliance.

 Candidate demonstrates a breadth of diverse leadership experiences and capabilities including: the ability to influence and collaborate with peers, develop and coach others, oversee and guide the work of other colleagues to achieve meaningful outcomes and create business impact.

-Strong knowledge of virology, vaccinology, humoral and cellular immunology and 10 years of experience in the field.
+Strong knowledge of RNA structure, RNA biology, humoral and cellular immunology and 10 years of experience in the field.